The need for evidence-based education

 And we can make informed guesses based on correlations, cross-cultural comparisons, and quasi-experimental studies conducted in schools.

-Below is a guide to evidence-based articles about a variety of school topics, including
+Below is a guide to evidence-based research on variety of school topics, including teaching self-discipline,

 To profit from schooling, kids need a certain amount of maturity.
 They need to control their impulses and pay attention.
 They need a working memory capacity big enough to keep a teacher’s instructions “in mind” as they work.
 And they need a certain amount of emotional and social sophistication.